MJaroslav/MCInGameTester/README.md

 ### Declaring tests

+All that you need for making tests, contains in `com.github.mjaroslav.mcingametester.api` (API) package.
+If you need to log something, use `com.github.mjaroslav.mcingametester.lib.ModInfo#LOG` logger.

+**Test-like method** - it's a non-static void method without parameters.
+**Test container** - it's a simple class with test-like methods.

+**Note:** All annotated things by annotations from API in test containers can be with any access modifier.

-Just create classes in your test source set, then annotate them with `@Client` (for only client side), `@Server` (for only server side) or `@Common` (for both side).
+For begin, just create test containers in your test source set and then annotate them with `@Client` (for only client side), `@Server` (for only server side) or `@Common` (for both side).

-**Note**: All methods and fields in next instructions can be with any access modifier.

-Now, you can write test in these classes.
-Test is annotated with `@Test` void method without parameters.
+Now, you can write tests in these classes.
+Just write test-like methods and annotate them with `@Test`.

-If you needs in executing something before or after each test, you can make test-like method but annotate it with \
-`@BeforeEach` or `@AfterEach` instead of `@Test`.
+If you needs in executing something before or after each test, you can make test-like method but annotate it with `@BeforeEach` or `@AfterEach` instead of `@Test`.

-If you needs in executing something before or after all tests in class, you can make static test-like method but annotate it with `@BeforeClass` or `@AfterClass` instead of `@Test`.
+If you needs in executing something before or after all tests in class, you can make **static** test-like method but annotate it with `@BeforeClass` or `@AfterClass` instead of `@Test`.

-In addition, for Server sided tests you can make non-static World-typed field with `@WorldShadow` annotation. \
+In addition, for Server sided tests you can make non-static World-typed field with `@WorldShadow` annotation.
 It's sets Overworld World object to this field.

-**Note:** Only logger from `ModInfo.LOG` showed in game test tasks by default.
+**Note:** Only logger from `ModInfo` showed in game test tasks by default.

 #### Examples